GoogleCloudPlatform/core-solution-services/INSTALL.md

 kubectl get nodes
 ```

+> Note that when you deply the ingress below you may need to wait some time (in some cases, hours) before the https cert is active.

 ### Option 1: Deploy GENIE microservices to the GKE cluster

 You must set these environment variables prior to deployment.
 If you re-login and redeploy from the jump host make sure to set these variables in your shell again: